CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Tip::
         You can use the slider bar to change the smoothness of the fitted curve.
 Click near the non_synonymous SNP will filter the table with nearby genes only.
 To reload all genes, simply refresh the page.

   5. The candidate SNP at 2:41903129 is detected because we set the minimum allele frequency (maf) as no smaller than 0.9 in Step 4 (2).
-The SNP won't be detected if maf is set as 1, which increases the chance of missing the true candidate genes if there is sequencing or phenotyping error in the data.
+The SNP won't be detected if maf is set as 1, which increases the chance of missing the true candidate genes if there is sequencing, alignment, or phenotyping error in the data.

      ..
 Note::
         The vaf plot shows that the candidate SNP at 2:41903129 might be a false positive since it is not located on a 'peak', which represents a mutant segment of the chromosome when crossover the mutant line with BTx623.
 However, when the smoothing parameter is set as 0.1, a small peak can be detected right under the SNP.